 Using pen and paper is simply faster and more convenient than carrying a laptop around the office all day long and typing everything you hear.
 The low tech approach may not look fancy, but it will allow you to dot down more useful bits than even the most advanced note-taking software.
 You should have a dedicated notebook or even better a pad with sheets that can be easily torn off, and have it with you whenever you talk with colleagues.
 Keeping different topics on different sheets or using colored pencils to visually organize the notes can additionally increase the effectiveness of this simple method.
 Paper notes can be scanned and digitalized, and there are numerous software applications that can translate handwritten symbols into computer-readable text.

-One of the major advantages of note-taking apps is that they include lots of different templates suitable for all kinds of business activities.
+One of the major advantages of note-taking apps is that they include lots of different templates – such as note-taking template for Google Docs, which is suitable for different kinds of business activities.
 For example, you can find a template made specifically for meetings, creative projects, marketing and sales, onboarding and training, and much more.
 Understanding each template and its constituent elements allows the note-taker to use the best tools to encapsulate the meaning he is trying to convey.
 Most templates were designed to emphasize key information, and they are typically quite practical and visually appealing.
 At the same time, they reduce the need to have any design skills as they already provide a nice layout.

 Those who work in highly dynamic environments and handle many different tasks on a daily level may struggle to write down word for word everything that needs to be remembered.
 The best solution for this issue is to learn how to use abbreviated forms for frequently repeated terms.
 Great note-takers have their own systems that allow them to write down a tremendous amount of information in a brief timeframe, either on paper or in electronic form.
 Of course, notes created with this technique look borderline unintelligible until they are edited and expanded into a conversational or narrative format.
 Thus, the shorthand approach requires some extra homework but produces quite impressive results.